graphieros/vue-data-ui/README.md

 # User options

-User options menu is accessible in the burger menu located on the top right of charts, and visible by default.
+User options menu is accessible in the burger menu located on the top right of the charts, and visible by default.
-To hide user options menu, set config.userOptions.show to false:
+To hide the user options menu, set config.userOptions.show to false:

 ```js
 const config = ref({